 Opportunities Abound for Climate Tech in 2023

 The climate tech market is hot right now and shows no sign of cooling off, even in the face of a looming recession.
 Its well-diversified demand portfolio includes governments delivering on environmental policy initiatives, businesses improving their ESG performance, and consumers reducing their environmental impacts, and therefore hedges against market turbulence.

-The increasingly salient impacts of climate change, namely extreme weather events, continue to play a role in shifting public sentiment, with two-thirds of consumers now reporting they’ve taken at least one action to reduce their personal emission footprint.
+The increasingly salient impacts of climate change, namely extreme weather events, continue to play a role in shifting public sentiment, with two-thirds of consumers now reporting they’ve taken at least one action to reduce their personal carbon footprint.
 This includes 60% that have purchased energy-efficient appliances, 44% that have reduced the amount they drive, and nearly 25% that have chosen to source their electricity from renewable sources.

 While the earth’s climate remains in a perilous position, climate tech — thanks in part to its embrace of storytelling — is thriving and has proved itself resilient in the face of turbulent market conditions.
 The industry now finds itself in a momentous time of opportunity, as the past year of catalysts (most notably the IRA) have finally ushered in the Age of Adoption for green industry.

 If you’re interested in following the climate and mobility trends our team will be watching closely in 2023, subscribe to our newsletter, The Climate Brief, to be sent the list.